stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 wholly to Pawtuxet and the adjacent streets of Edgewood.

-  Ward spent most of his time at the bungalow, but slept occasionally at home and was still reckoned a dweller beneath his father&rsquo;s roof.
+  Ward spent most of his time at the bungalow, but slept occasionally at home and was still reckoned a dweller beneath his father's roof.
 Twice he was absent from the city on week-long trips, whose destinations have not yet been discovered.
 He grew steadily paler and more emaciated even than before, and lacked some of his former assurance when repeating to Dr. Willett his old, old story of vital research and future revelations.
-Willett often waylaid him at his father&rsquo;s house, for the elder Ward was deeply worried and perplexed, and wished his son to get as much sound oversight as could be managed in the case of so secretive and independent an adult.
+Willett often waylaid him at his father's house, for the elder Ward was deeply worried and perplexed, and wished his son to get as much sound oversight as could be managed in the case of so secretive and independent an adult.
 The doctor still insists that the youth was sane even as late as this, and adduces many a conversation to prove his point.